gissehel/next-react-redux-js-spa-static-semantic-ui/README.md

 - [Semantic UI React](https://react.semantic-ui.com/) as the UI framework
 - Static generation of pages, with SPA
 - Can then evolve to dynamic generation and multiple pages by fully using Next.js features
+- Hygen templates to create new slices and components

 ## Getting Started